xmNuc/Express-boilerplate-NuC/README.md

-This is template foe Express.js, mysql, uuid and connection to database.
+This is template for Express.js, mysql, uuid, cors and connection to database.
 Server is starting on localhost:3001.

+#Some fit commands :)
 git flow init
 git flow feature start readme-file git flow feature finish readme-file